MercuryPay/TranCloud.MVC.CSharp/README.md

 ##Step 3: Process and Display Response

-TranCloud communicated with the local IPTran LT&trade; Mobile, the IPTran LT&trade; Mobile drives the pinpad device which prompts for customer interaction, the IPTran LT&trade; Mobile forwards the transaction package to Mercury for authorization, and then the response bubbles back to TranCloud and the POS.
+TranCloud communicated with the local TranCloud&trade; applicance, the TranCloud&trade; applicance drives the pinpad device which prompts for customer interaction, the TranCloud&trade; appliance forwards the transaction package to Mercury for authorization, and then the response bubbles back to TranCloud&trade; and the POS.

 ```